omgnetwork/ex_ulid/README.md

 - Case insensitive
 - No special characters (URL safe)
 - Monotonic sort order (correctly detects and handles the same millisecond)

-## Goodies that comes with this libraries

-- It uses binary operations (so it's super [fast](#benchmark)!)
-- It can decode the timestamp back from the ULID
-- It includes tests from other language's implementations, ensuring the consistency & correctness of the ULID produced.

 ## Installation